sanmitra-b/Inferential-Statistics-with-R/Numericals/readme.md

-# Statistical Hypothesis Testing with R
+# Hypothesis Testing – Solved Problems with R
-### Numericals – Data Science & Analytics

-## 📌 Overview
-This project demonstrates my ability to **formulate hypotheses, select appropriate statistical tests, implement them in R, and interpret results in real-world contexts**.

-The repository contains a curated set of **applied hypothesis testing problems**, covering:
+This repository contains a collection of **statistical hypothesis testing problems** solved using **R**, covering proportions, means, variances, and paired comparisons.
+Each question includes:
+- Problem statement
-- Proportions
+- Data description
-- Means (z-tests & t-tests)
-- Variance analysis (chi-square tests)
-- Paired and independent samples

-Each problem follows a **structured analytical workflow**, similar to what is expected in academic research, data analytics roles, and business decision-making.

----

-## 🎯 Skills Demonstrated
-- Statistical inference & hypothesis formulation
+- Statistical methodology
-- Selection of appropriate test statistics
-- R programming for statistical analysis
+- R implementation
-- Clear interpretation of results for non-technical stakeholders
+- Results, decision, and interpretation

-- Structured, reproducible analysis
+All solutions follow standard statistical testing procedures and are suitable for academic and applied data analysis contexts.

 ---